tigerbeetle/tigerbeetle/docs/reference/transfers.md

 ### `timestamp`

-This is the time the account was created, as nanoseconds since UNIX epoch.
+This is the time the transfer was created, as nanoseconds since UNIX epoch.

-It is set by TigerBeetle to the moment the account arrives at the cluster.
+It is set by TigerBeetle to the moment the transfer arrives at the cluster.

 Constraints: